-In patients who can safely tolerate docetaxel and in whom docetaxel is felt to be appropriate, triplet regimen should be considered as a treatment option.
+In patients who can safely tolerate docetaxel and in whom docetaxel is felt to be appropriate, triplet regimen (docetaxel plus ARPi and ADT) should be the treatment option, and not docetaxel and ADT alone (Level of evidence 1, Strong recommendation).

-Abiraterone acetate plus prednisone in combination with ADT and docetaxel is a treatment option for patients with mCNPC/mCSPC in high-volume disease (Level of evidence 1, Strong recommendation).
+Abiraterone acetate plus prednisone in combination with ADT and docetaxel is a treatment option for men with mCNPC/mCSPC in hig-volume of disease (Level of evidence 1, Strong recommendation).

-Abiraterone acetate plus prednisone in combination with docetaxel may be considered for patients with mCNPC/ mCSPC with low-volume disease (Level of evidence 3, Weak recommendation).
+Abiraterone acetate plus prednisone in combination with docetaxel may be considered for men with mCNPC/mCSPC with low-volume (Level of evidence 3, Weak recommendation).